paulbradshaw/journalismrecipebook/chapters/reaction.md

 2. Make a list of potential interviewees
 3. Decide on a core question
 4. Make the approaches
-5. Organise and conduct any interviews
-6. Write up the story
+5. Write up the story

 ## 1. Identify a news story which has follow-up potential